 Bigger Percentage of Americans Affected by Substance Abuse

 Preliminary data from investigations into drug overdose deaths last year show that 2017 drug deaths in America will rise even further than the high numbers of the past.
-The growing drug epidemic is a major aspect of health in the country, and one that remains concerning for all professionals in this field.
-According to the former director of the Centers for Disease Control and Prevention (C.D.C), Dr. Tom Freiden, it is causing a significant decline in overall health and welfare of Americans.
+The growing drug epidemic is a major aspect of health in the country and one that remains concerning for all professionals in this field.
+According to the former director of the Centers for Disease Control and Prevention (C.D.C), Dr. Tom Freiden, it is causing a significant decline in the overall health and welfare of Americans.

 Drug Epidemic Cuts Across Age and Class Divides in America

 Related drug overdose deaths are also said to be on the rise, as over 2 million Americans currently suffer from opioid addiction while another 95 million abused prescription painkillers only in the last year.
 In general, those suffering from substance abuse include teenagers, young adults, and parents who also happen to be lawyers, teachers, and accountants.
 With higher rates in the middle class, the drug epidemic is affecting everyone from the upper class through the lower class.